 Privately rented room in a house/apartment: The prices for privately rented accommodation fluctuate greatly depending on location, size and quality.
 The average cost is around 270-600 EUR per month.

 Passport Size Color Photographs (2 pieces in size 3.5 x 4.5 cm)

 International students can work in Denmark for up to 20 hours a week and full-time during June, July and August.
 However, this requires a work permit sticker in the passport.
 If the students did not apply for a work permit when applying for a residence permit to study in Denmark, they can apply for one at the Danish Immigration Service.

-International students can appply for Green card scheme in Denmark upon completion of their studies.
-The Danish Green Card scheme is points based work permit scheme which allows them to live and work in Denmark.
+International students can apply for a Green card scheme in Denmark upon completion of their studies.
+The Danish Green Card scheme is points based work permit scheme that allows them to live and work in Denmark.